Leptospermum scoparium var. scoparium

 Vascular - Native

 None - a myriad of varieties have been proposed none of which has been strictly synonymised within L. scoparium.
-Allan (1961) describes some of these, several may warrant further study.
+Allan (1961) discusses some of these, and accepted one (var. incanum).
+A modern taxonomic assessment of Leptospermum scoparium is urgently needed.

 Indigenous to New Zealand and Australia.
 Most Australian forms of L. scoparium do not match the range seen in New Zealand.
-However, plants from Tasmania are very similar to, if not identical with some South Island forms, differing mainly by their wider leaf base, and longer, more pungent leaf apex.
-Manuka was also collected once from Rarotonga by Thomas Cheeseman in the 1800s.
-It has not been found there since, and is assumed to have been a failed introduction.
-Further study using DNA sequencing is underway to resolve the status of L. scoparium forms both here and in Australia.
+However, plants from Tasmania are very similar to, if not identical with some South Island forms, differing in having a lignotuber, wider leaf bases, and longer, more pungent leaf apices.
+Leptospermum scoparium was also collected once from Rarotonga by Thomas Cheeseman in the 1800s.
+It has not been found there since.
+It's biostatus on that island is unclear.

 Abundant from coastal situations to low alpine habitats.